marquel12/Readme-Generator-/Develop copy/README.md

   ## Usage
-  What you need to know about using the repo:
-  It is important create a branch before making any changes to the main branch.
-This will help you keep track of your changes and make it easier to merge your changes with the main branch.
-  It is important to create a branch before making any changes to the main branch.
-This will help you keep track of your changes and make it easier to merge your changes with the main branch.
+  It is important to install inquirer in your terminal to add to your package.json file.
+This will allow you to prompt questions for users.

+  Click on [video](https://drive.google.com/file/d/172P5E9Xwg2SjmcViKJU-rf5RXVioALk9/view) to see a walk through on how the Readme-Generator works from start to finish.

+  ## Credits
+  Starter code credit to Rutgers boot camp

    ## License